ENCCS/hpda-python/content/motivation.rst

 research communities are increasingly adopting high-throughput data production methods which lead to very large datasets.
 One driving force behind this development is the advent of powerful machine learning methods which enable researchers to derive novel scientific insights from large datasets.
-Another is the strong development of high perfomance computing (HPC) hardware and the accompanying development of software libraries and packages which can efficiently take advantage of the hardware.
+Another is the strong development of high performance computing (HPC) hardware and the accompanying development of software libraries and packages which can efficiently take advantage of the hardware.